kcastellino/clipboard.js/readme.md

 As explained at the top, this fork modifies the ordinary `clipboard.js` in two ways:

 1. The [main clipboard.js file](#refactored-clipboard.js) and class has been refactored and abstracted to separate the code for handling clipboard operations from the code creating event listeners.
 The modified classes are in `clipboard-handlers.js`
 2. A [modified version of the `clipboard-action.js` file](#modified-clipboard-action.js) has been created, implementing copy operations using the **Clipboard API**.
-By default, this file is not built and bundled (and is located in a different branch of this fork)
+This file is located in a different branch of this fork

 The modifications to the `clipboard.js` file are explained below: